 Let us take you on an emotional journey as we work hand in hand with Children of Hope Uganda, a local NGO that is working to empower the children and people of Northern Uganda who have endured very difficult circumstances.
-From this experience you will not only be encouraged to step out of your comfort zone, but to step into new ideas and inspirations that will lead you forever changed.
+From this experience you will not only be encouraged to step into new ideas and inspirations that will leave you forever changed.
+Proceeds go to supporting education and skill-building programming for children and youth to break the cycle of violence.

 Fly into Entebbe before 3pm and be greeted at the airport.
 Meet at the hotel and have dinner together to taste some local Ugandan cuisine and get to know all our fellow travelers.

 Entebbe-Lira.
-Stop at Karuma Falls crossing the Nile and see local friendly baboons.
+Stop at Karuma Falls crossing the Nile and meet/photograph local friendly baboons.

 Visit the Children of Hope Uganda office and meet the staff.
-Drive to Barlonyo to document a site of the Lord's Resistance Army massacre of 301 villagers.
+Drive to Barlonyo to document a site of the Lord's Resistance Army clash.
 Meet students and teachers at a vocational centre and early child development centre.
 Tour school campus and farm initiatives, learn about carpentry/entrepreneurship/bricklaying/computer classes.

 Tour surrounding villages and get a hands-on experience in soap-making, basket-weaving and paper beads crafts.